Retinoid X receptor

-The retinoid X receptor (RXR) is a type of nuclear receptor that is activated by 9-cis retinoic acid, which is discussed controversially to be of endogenous relevance, and 9-cis-13,14-dihydroretinoic acid, which may be an endogenous mammalian RXR-selective agonist.
-Bexarotene is the only specific activator of the RXRs which does not activate retinoic acid receptors.
+The retinoid X receptor (RXR) is an important family of transcription factors that can combine with various nuclear receptors to form a protein dimer, which is often needed for those receptors to perform their functions.
+It is also a nuclear receptor which is activated by 9-cis retinoic acid, but whether its role as a direct endogenous receptor is important biologically is controversial.
+It can also bind to 9-cis-13,14-dihydroretinoic acid, which may be an endogenous mammalian RXR-selective agonist.
+Bexarotene is the only FDA-approved medication that selectively activates the RXRs while exhibiting negligible activity toward the retinoic acid receptors.